HotupdaterHot Updater

 How to use it

-No special command is required.
-Deploy as usual:
+No special command is required:

 npx hot-updater deploy -p ios